Everything You Need to Know About Moving to Queens

 • Hunters Point

 Long Island City and Flushing also have higher crime stats than the rest of Queens, but it is still considerably lower than Manhattan or Brooklyn.
-It is generally safe during the day or night, you just have to be more aware of your surroundings, especially around major transit hubs like Queensboro Plaza in LIC.
+It is generally safe during the day or night; you just have to be more aware of your surroundings, especially around major transit hubs like Queensboro Plaza in LIC.

 Jobs

-Queens has the second-largest economy of NYC’s after Manhattan.
+Queens has the second-largest economy of NYC after Manhattan.
 Not only that, but it also has the most diversified economy with occupations spreading evenly across health care, retail, manufacturing, construction, transportation, film and TV, and more.
 With that said, the airline industry is particularly important to Queens, it is home to both JFK and LaGuardia, providing around 25% of the sector’s employment and more than 30% of the sector’s wages.
-Closely behind the airline industry is education and health services, followed by transportation and warehousing, and retail.
+Closely behind the airline industry are education and health services, followed by transportation and warehousing, and retail.
 If you’re a white collar worker, you’ll be happy to learn that around 17% of the jobs in Queens are in information, finance, and business.
+If you can’t find a job in Queens, you can always commute to Manhattan!
+Just make sure to find a job in Midtown to shorten your commute.

 Amenities

 Queens is the largest NYC borough and, as such, has a ton of cool stuff to do.
 Probably the first thing people will tell you is to go to one of the many restaurants.
-If you’re looking for some good Chinese food, head over to the Chinatown in Flushing.
-Many of the Chinese people who lived in Manhattan migrated over to Flushing due to the rising costs of Manhattan rents.
-Nowadays, Flushing has surpassed the Manhattan Chinatown not just in size but diversity.
+If you’re looking for some good Chinese food, head over to Chinatown in Flushing.
+Many of the Chinese people who lived in Manhattan migrated to Flushing due to the rising costs of Manhattan rents.
+Nowadays, Flushing has surpassed the Manhattan Chinatown not just in size but in diversity.
 It has large populations of Chinese groups from various areas of Mainland China and Taiwan.
 Want some Indian food?
-Then go to Jackson Height where you can have a taste of Indian cuisine and shop at one of the many Indian stores for some spices so you can make some curry at home.
+Then go to Jackson Heights, where you can have a taste of Indian cuisine and shop at one of the many Indian stores for some spices so you can make some curry at home.
 If you’re not in the mood for Indian, that’s fine.
 Jackson Heights is the cultural melting pot.
-Right next to an Indian restaurant you might find a Colombian, Tibetan, West Indian, or Argentinian restaurant.
+Right next to an Indian restaurant, you might find a Colombian, Tibetan, West Indian, or Argentinian restaurant.

 Outside of eating, there’s still plenty to explore.
-If you’re a sports-fanatic then Queens is the place to be!
-Head over to Citi Field to catch a Mets game or go to the USTA Billie Jean King National Tennis Center to experience the excitement of the US Opens.
+If you’re a sports fanatic, then Queens is the place to be!
+Head over to Citi Field to catch a Mets game or go to the USTA Billie Jean King National Tennis Center to experience the excitement of the US Open.
 Or head over to the Arthur Ashe Stadium.
 While it is no longer the site of the US Opens, you can still catch other activities such as the Westminster Dog Show, professional wrestling shows, and more.
 If you prefer horse racing, you can go to Aqueduct Racetrack in South Ozone Park and place your bets on your favorite horse.

 For those who love nature, Queens has plenty of parks to choose from.
 There is, of course, the famous Flushing Meadows-Corona Park, which is the fourth largest park in NYC with a total of 897 acres.
-It is, of course, home to the famous Unisphere and New York State Pavilion as it was the site of the 1939 and 1964 World Fair and the area includes attractions such as Citi Field, New York Hall of Science, the Queens Museum, the Queens Theatre, and the Queens Zoo.
+It is, of course, home to the famous Unisphere and New York State Pavilion as it was the site of the 1939 and 1964 World Fair, and the area includes attractions such as Citi Field, New York Hall of Science, the Queens Museum, the Queens Theatre, and the Queens Zoo.
 If the park is too touristy for you, there are plenty of other options:

 • Kissena Park – Quiet and relaxing trails around a lovely lake